 Sanitize Sponges in the Microwave

-However, the length of time needed in a microwave to reach the desired temperature to kill all the bacteria lurking in the center of a sponge will result in a flaming, incinerated sponge.
+The length of time needed in a microwave to reach the desired temperature to kill all the bacteria lurking in the center of a sponge will result in a flaming, incinerated sponge.
 New studies show that nuked sponges still harbor about 40% of their bacteria, some of which can be life-threatening.

 A better choice is to use disposable wipes, cotton, or microfiber cloths that can be tossed in the washer after every use.